371st Rifle Division: Minsk Offensive

 During July 1 the 65th and 72nd Corps advanced roughly 10km - 14km.
 Minsk was largely liberated on July 3 as the 371st advanced with its Corps on the Maladzyechna axis.
 By July 6 the 5th Army had reached and forced the Viliya River from the march and ran up against the proposed German "East Wall" along the west bank of the Ashmyanka River.
 With few troops to defend it the position was soon overcome by the 3rd Guards Mechanized Corps, in close coordination with 65th Rifle Corps, in the Soly area along the SmarhonʹVilnius railway and overnight the pursuit continued in the direction of the latter place.
 On July 8 the 65th, 72nd and 3rd Guards Mechanized Corps were all engaged in street fighting for the city.
 The German garrison was completely isolated on July 10 and broken into two groups by the 65th and 3rd Guards Corps.
 In a desperate effort to rescue the garrison 600 men of the 2nd Parachute Division were dropped west of Vilnius but most of these were quickly defeated and rounded up.

-On July 25 the 371st was recognized for its part in the liberation of Vilnius with the award of the Order of the Red Banner.
+On July 25 the 371st was recognized for its part in the occupation of Vilnius with the award of the Order of the Red Banner.
 Weeks later, on August 12, the division was further recognized for its part in forcing a crossing of the Neman with the award of the Order of Suvorov, 2nd Degree.
 The 1231st Rifle Regiment also received the name of that river as a battle honor.
 On August 21 Colonel Tsukarev was transferred to command of the 97th Rifle Division and General Alekseenko returned again to command on August 24.